Celebrating creativity with spring-inspired minimalism

 Below, we’ll revisit just a few of our favorite springtime images and share some tips and tricks along the way.

-Use flowers
+Use fresh flowers

 Springtime offers the perfect opportunity to introduce fresh flowers into your work, whether you specialize in portraiture or still life.
-For the best quality, a local farmers market for locally-grown, in-season stems.
+For the best quality, visit a local farmers market for locally-grown, in- stems.
 Shop as close to the shoot as possible, and keep the flowers healthy and hydrated.
 If you’re at the farmers’ market, you can also browse for seasonal fruits and vegetables, such as morels, pea greens, rhubarb, or dandelion greens, to incorporate into your still life and tabletop work.

-You can also visit the botanical gardens for inspiration, while photographing the flowers in situ.
+You can also visit the gardens for , while photographing the flowers in situ.
 It also helps to keep a calendar to ensure you don’t miss the best blooms of the season.
 Iconic spring flowers include tulips, daffodils, peonies, and lily of the valley, but you can also use lesser-known plants that are unique to your location for a personal touch.

 Quick tip: When photographing flowers, feel free to focus on the details and natural shapes.
 Find inspiration in the greats: Imogen Cunningham’s magnolia blossoms, Edward Weston’s cabbage leaf, or Robert Mapplethorpe’s calla lily.